Westchester County Gilded Age Tour

 A tour of Gilded Age landmarks in Westchester County

-Home of the New Rochelle Pioneer Newspaper from 1892 to 1920, the Pioneer Building is an architectural reminder of the Italianate style popular the late 19th century.
-Following the Pioneer's demise, the building faced demolition in the 1970s but, it received an adapted re-use and remains a part of the community landscape.
+Home of the New Rochelle Pioneer newspaper from 1898 to 1920, the Pioneer Building is an architectural reminder of the Italianate style popular in late 19th century commercial buildings.
+The building faced demolition in the 1970s but, it received an adapted re-use and remains a part of New Rochelle’s downtown landscape.
 It was added to the National Register of Historic Places on December 29, 1983.

 Glenview (also known as the John B. Trevor House) was built by John Bond Trevor in 1876.
 New York City architect, Charles W. Clinton designed the home in the style of High Victorian Gothic which is similar to the French Second Empire style.
 Construction on the home was completed in 1877 and the home remained in the possession of the family until Mrs. Trevor's death in 1922.
 The city of Yonkers purchased the home and transformed it into the Yonkers Museum of Science and Arts.
 In 1948, it was renamed the Hudson River Museum.
 By the late 1960s, a more modern museum was built in front of it, majority of the home's interior has been restored to the period of the Trevor's residency.